New Victoria Hospital welcomes insured patients

-We would advise you to contact your insurer at the earliest opportunity to confirm that you will be covered for your treatment at New Victoria Hospital and that you then keep them informed during the course of your treatment.
-By doing so you will remove a potential source of worry for yourself at the earliest opportunity.
-If you do not do so and you subsequently find that your insurance policy will not cover your treatment then you will be responsible for meeting the cost of it yourself.
-(Some medical insurance policies may restrict the level of your cover.
-They may limit the scope and range of treatments for which you are covered or the number of hospitals at which you can be treated.
-They may also place financial limits on the amount of treatment for which you are covered each year; or you may be required to pay for an element of your treatment yourself.)
+Before making an appointment, we would always advise that you contact your insurer to confirm that you will be covered for your Outpatient, Daycase or Inpatient treatment at New Victoria Hospital.
+You should then keep your insurer informed during the course of your treatment.
+By doing so you will remove a potential source of worry for yourself.
+If you do not contact your insurer and you subsequently find that your insurance policy will not cover your treatment then you will be responsible for meeting the cost of it yourself.

 A Consultant of your choice

-One of the benefits of private medical insurance has always been that you can be treated at the time of your choice and by the Consultant of your choice. (although some insurers now try to sway you to see a Consultant of their choice rather than yours.).
+One of the benefits of PMI has always been that you can be treated at the time of your choice and by the Consultant of your choice.
 We strongly encourage all Consultants who use New Victoria Hospital to charge for their services in accordance with the guidelines published by the various medical insurers.
 Over 95% of them do so.
-In nearly all cases therefore you can be assured that, when you see a Consultant at the New Victoria Hospital, their fees will be met in full by your insurer.
+In nearly all cases therefore you can be assured that, when you see a Consultant at New Victoria Hospital, their fees will be met in full by your insurer.
 You can check with your insurer by telephone or online whether your preferred Consultant is “fee assured” and your treatment will be covered in full; and, if they are, we would encourage you to ask that you can be treated by them.